dotCMS/plugin-seeds/OSGi/com.dotcms.staticpublish.listener/README.md

 1. Be aware that you need to subscribe and stop the listener under Activator's start and stop method respectively.
 2. dotCMS needs to be installed on the sender under a Platform License in order to use the Static Publish feature.
 However, the receiver does not need to be a dotCMS instance.
 3. We use sshj project in this example to establish the connection between sender and receiver.
-This library relies in Bouncy Castle dependency in order to secure all requests.
+This library relies on a Bouncy Castle dependency in order to secure all requests.
 Bouncy Castle needs to be verified against Java Security Framework, in order to do that Bouncy Castle jars can't be part of this osgi plugin (see link).
-So we will be using dotCMS own Bouncy Castle library for this purpose. http://side-effects-bang.blogspot.com/2015/02/deploying-uberjars-that-use-bouncy.html
+So we will be using dotCMS own Bouncy Castle library for this purpose. [http://side-effects-bang.blogspot.com/2015/02/deploying-uberjars-that-use-bouncy.html](http://side-effects-bang.blogspot.com/2015/02/deploying-uberjars-that-use-bouncy.html)

 ## How to Configure